nicolaswsp/Computer-pointer-controler/README.md

 # Computer Pointer Controller
 This project is a computer vision application developed with Intel Distribution of OpenVINO.
 This application was developed to control the computer pointer controler through the gaze estimation of the eyes.
-This program can be input as a video or a webcam.
+This program can be feed with a video file or a webcam.
 It was used four models to run Face Detection, Facial Landmarks Detection, Head Pose Estimation and Gaze Estimation all provided by OpenVINO.

 ## Project Set Up and Installation
 The requirements for this project are included in the requeriments.txt.
 The instalation can be done with the following command: